-Goldenrod honey is harvested in Poland from three types of goldenrod plant: Solidago Virgaurea, Solidago Gigantea and Solidago Canadensis.
+Goldenrod raw honey is harvested in Poland from three types of goldenrod plant: Solidago Virgaurea, Solidago Gigantea and Solidago Canadensis.
 Its pro-health benefits make it one of the healthiest honey in the World.
-Our goldenrod honey contains the highest natural antibiotic properties among all the various types of honey.
+Our goldenrod raw honey contains the highest natural antibiotic properties among all the various types of honey.
 The research cooperation we conduct with Cracow Agricultural University has proven that even small amount of goldenrod honey contains high active natural antibacterial (antibiotic) properties which is the ability to kill bacteria.
-Goldenrod honey also contains very high flavonoid levels such as rutin, quercetin, organic acids and tannins.
+Goldenrod raw honey also contains very high flavonoid levels such as rutin, quercetin, organic acids and tannins.

 Goldenrod honey from Raglan apiaries